Elemental Adept 5e (Updated for the 2024 Rules)

 Learn more.

-What Is Elemental Adept 5e?
+What Is the Elemental Adept Feat in 5e?

 How Does Elemental Adept Work?